Skip to content

 Arudh Mahal Homestay owned by Mr. Shital Vijaybhai Pawar’s family.
 The white-washed mansion is behind a busy street and walking distance to the old quarter. (+91 99980 34545)

-Madhav Bagh – Royal Heritage Stay finished with Indian and modern design provide a cozy and boutique experience.
+Madhav Bagh – Royal Heritage Stay finished with Indian and modern design provides a cozy and boutique experience.

 Laxmi Vilas Palace